MasonJohnHawver42/Ascii-Snake/README.md

 # Future
 make a menu class with the ability to add buttons with diferent funcs (setting values, onening pages, and etc). (ambitious, but can be used for multiple applictions and might prove to be usfull for a variety of things) (80% chance I will implement this in the future, but might not be for a while (finals are about to jumpsacre me)).

-make the snake reversable (classic old school problem I have never really attempted, but have gave thought to.)
-(90% chance of implementation.)